matteo-pallini/drabbit17.github.io/_posts/2020-07-20-post-requests-with-scrapy.md

 excerpt: A possible pattern for replicating programmatically AJAX POST requests when scraping webpages using Scrapy
 ---

 Have you ever tried to scrape a data point whose value changed with changes in other options available on the webpage?
-In this article I am going to show a possible pattern for scraping all the data point possible values when these get retrieved through AJAX requests.
+In this article I am going to show a possible pattern for scraping all the values available when these are retrieved through AJAX requests.

 More specifically I found myself using this pattern while building [smarthiker.co.uk](https://smarthiker.co.uk/), a price comparison website for hiking, climbing and mountaineering products.
 While scraping products details I realised that the price for the same product may change for a different colour or size.
 The two pictures below (which are made up) should give you an idea of what I am talking about.